yamunmeow/yamun.me/src/content/blog/blog-1.md

 - Recent appointments (2018–2023) show **~75%** of higher judiciary seats going to upper-caste judges.
 - In academia, a *Nature* investigation found that **98%** of IIT/IISc professors are from privileged castes, with SC/ST reservation norms barely implemented.

-So no—Savarnas are **not** oppressed by reservations.
+So no—Savarnas are **not** oppressed by the state.
-They **run** the institutions they claim are rigged against them.
+They **ARE THE STATE**

 ---

 ## Why Don’t Savarnas See Caste Abroad?

-Because privilege is most powerful when invisible.
+To begin with, Savarnas often don’t even notice caste back home.
+Privilege works best when it feels invisible.
+So when they move abroad, it’s not surprising that caste slips even further out of sight.
+If anything, their privilege makes it easier to hide behind a new identity of simply being “Indian,” while the caste inequalities fade conveniently into the background.

-Abroad, your brownness becomes hyper-visible, while your caste privilege dissolves into the background.
-White colleagues won’t ask if you’re a Brahmin or a Kurmi.
-But caste still shapes who can afford to migrate, who navigates scholarships, who has global networks.
+Basically, when you move abroad from India, caste becomes less visible.
+White colleagues won’t ask if you’re a Brahmin or Yadav.
+Most won’t even know what that means.
+So, your Savarna privilege feels “neutralized,” while your brownness suddenly feels hyper-visible.

-Caste doesn’t vanish abroad.
+That’s why Savarnas abroad slip into this comfortable illusion: “Here, I am only oppressed.”
+Which, to be clear, is a less than half-truth.
+Abroad, you are racialized.
+But your caste privilege doesn’t vanish; it just hides in plain sight.
-It just becomes easier not to see.
+For example: Why did I mostly meet Savarnas among the Indian diaspora in Czechia?
+Because caste privilege shapes who can afford to go abroad, who can navigate visas, who gets scholarships, who has family networks in Europe.
+Meanwhile, Bahujans remain underrepresented not because they don’t want to migrate, but because the social and economic capital required to do so is itself caste-mediated.

 ---